 Shreya Roy

-Shreya Roy over 2 years ago
+Shreya Roy almost 3 years ago

 Excellent post with good examples!
 In my opinion, the most crucial aspect of your application is the UI/UX design.
 What do you think?
 Even if you have a brilliant app idea, if no one can figure out how to use it, they will not use it since they will not be able to.
 Even if our idea isn't that fantastic, having a site that looks great and directs users into our signup funnels will help you get signup conversions.